rosette

 For medieval humanity earthly time was no more than a preparation for the time of eternity, so that the concrete course of history was only of secondary importance.

 This endeavor, however, was not devoid of paradoxes.
-In the famous seventeenth-century Querelle des Anciens et des Modernes 3 the question was raised whether the "Moderns" could not rival or even surpass the "Ancients" in their attempts to achieve the highest ideal of art.
+In the famous seventeenth-century Querelle des Anciens et des Modernes, the question was raised whether the "Moderns" could not rival or even surpass the "Ancients" in their attempts to achieve the highest ideal of art.

-The main result of this discussion was that the cyclical model was definitively replaced by a progressive model that viewed every age as unique and unrepeatable and as an advance on the achievements of preceding periods.
+The main result of this discussion was that the cyclical model of time was replaced by a progressive model that viewed every age as unique and unrepeatable and as an advance on the achievements of preceding periods.

 More examples: